 - 1. Download the installer:

-- · Miniconda installer for Windows.
+- Miniconda installer for Windows

-- · Anaconda installer for Windows.
+- · Anaconda Distribution installer for Windows

+- · Miniforge installer for Windows

 - 2. Verify your installer hashes.

 - 3. Double-click the .exe file.

 - 4. Follow the instructions on the screen.

 If you are unsure about any setting, accept the defaults.
 You can change them later.